Jennifer Lopez, Shakira to perform at Super Bowl halftime show

 LOS ANGELES (Reuters) - Pop superstars Jennifer Lopez and Shakira will perform together during the widely watched U.S. Super Bowl halftime show in February, the singers and broadcaster Fox Sports said on Thursday.

 “First time together on stage... on the world’s biggest stage.
-Welcome @JLo and @Shakira to the #PepsiHalftime show,” a tweet from Fox Corp’s Fox Sports said.
+Welcome @JLo and @Shakira to the #PepsiHalftime show,” a tweet from Fox Corp’s (FOXA.O) Fox Sports said.

 The National Football League’s Super Bowl championship, to be played in Miami on Feb.
 2, 2020, is the biggest annual event on U.S. television.
 The halftime show typically features some of the world’s most well-known performers.
 Last year’s telecast attracted 98.2 million viewers.